 So now that you have seen a taste of the wonderful work of Jill and Amber, please check out their Facebook group and be prepared to drool and break your piggy bank so you can have one of their masterpieces!

 My matron of honor and my bridesmaid are both members of my Cross Stitch group and the 2 flower girls are daughters of members of the group..our young stitchers!
 And of course all the boys in black are my 3 handsome sons.
 Darn, they all looked so good, didn’t they?
 LOL My husband told me that when my 18 year old (he’s the one in the tux in the front) looked in the mirror after he was dressed, he said: “wow, I do look GOOD!”
 LOL

 The Bridal PartyIt was definitely an event that I will cherish dearly for the rest of my life!

-To see more pics and posts related to this retreat, you can join this public group:
+To see more pics and posts related to this retreat, you visit this Facebook group:

 2017 Cross Stitch Club Retreat – UK